Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 	}
 	```

-	Take a moment to examine the code you just pasted in.
-After deserializing the JSON message (```inputMessage```) retrieved from IoT hub, it computes new flight data — new heading, new altitude, and so on — from the accelerometer values passed by the device.
-Then it serializes the flight data into JSON and outputs it to the event hub by calling ```AddAsync``` on the ```outputMessage``` parameter.
+	Take a moment to examine the code you just pasted in, beginning with the parameters in the method's parameter list. ```inputMessage``` holds the JSON-formatted message that arrived at the IoT Hub, while ```outputMessage``` represents the message (or messages) to be transmitted to the Event Hub.
+After deserializing the input message, this Azure Function computes new flight data — airspeed, heading, altitude, and so on — from the accelerometer values passed by the device.
+Then it serializes the flight data into JSON and outputs it to the Event Hub by calling ```AddAsync``` on the ```outputMessage``` parameter.

 1. Open **local.settings.json** and replace the contents of the file with the following JSON: